unixorn/warhol.plugin.zsh/README.md

     `cd ~/.oh-my-zsh/custom/plugins/`

-2. Clone the repository into a new `warhol.plugin.zsh` directory:
+2. Clone the repository into a new `warhol` directory in your custom plugins:

     `git clone https://github.com/unixorn/warhol.plugin.zsh.git warhol`